Sneaks (film): Box office

-As of November 2025, Sneaks has grossed $916,022 in the United States, and $579,774 in other territories, for a worldwide total of $1,495,796.
+Sneaks grossed $916,022 in the United States, and $614,185 in other territories, for a worldwide total of $1,530,207.

 The film made $530,786 in its domestic opening weekend.
 In its second weekend, the film was pulled from 1,092 theaters, grossing only $82,000.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Nell Minow of RogerEbert.com gave the film three and a half out of four stars and wrote, "Sneaks is an exciting, funny, heartwarming, joyful, and endearingly wise adventure, set in a dazzlingly vibrant New York City, with lively music by composer Terrace Martin and songs from producer Mustard."

 Conversely, Nate Richard of Collider gave it a score of 1 out of 10, writing, "[W]hile it is correct that a movie like Sneaks is an easy target for criticism, its poor animation, plethora of corny shoe puns, uninspired story, and bland voice-acting help earn its title as one of the very worst movies of 2025."